WangShuxiong/SoptSC/ReadMe.md

 	> 6. Infer signaling network given a group of Ligand-Receptor pairs and their downstream target genes (to be updated).

 ### Tutorials
+- Requires: MATLAB R2019 or later.
 - [Click here to go through all the steps](https://htmlpreview.github.io/?https://github.com/WangShuxiong/SoptSC/blob/master/run_example.html)
 - Data used for each figure is deposit under folder 'Data'
+- Please refer to each M file for more detailed descriptions of the corresponding function.

 * For citation, please refer to